oliveagle/goenv/README.md

 this opens up a new subshell for you to work in.
 It will also download and install the version of Go that you want it to.

+**NOTE**: I do not have a Mac to test this on.
+I know it works on Linux, and I _think_ it will work on OSX, but I'm not sure.
+If you want to test it, and maybe send me a pull request to fix any issues you find, I would appreciated it.

 ## Usage

     $ cd /path/to/project